LNG storage tank

 In-ground LNG tanks are also used; these are lined or unlined tanks beneath ground level.
 The low temperature of the LNG freezes the soil and provides effective containment.
 The tank is sealed with an aluminium alloy roof at ground level.
-Historically there have been problems with some unlined tanks with the escape of LNG into fissures, the gradual expansion of extent of the frozen ground, and ice heave which have limited the operational capability of in-ground tanks.
+Historically, there have been problems with some unlined tanks concerning escape of LNG into fissures, the gradual expansion of extent of the frozen ground, and frost heaving which have limited the operational capability of in-ground tanks.
 All piping connected to the LNG tanks, whether above ground or in-ground, are routed through the top of the vessel.
 This mitigates against loss of containment in the event off a piping breach.

-In LNG storage the pressure and temperature within the tank will continue to rise.
+In the LNG storage tank, the pressure and temperature within the tank will continue to rise.
 LNG is a cryogen, and is kept in its liquid state at very low temperatures.
 The temperature within the tank will remain constant if the pressure is kept constant by allowing the boil off gas to escape from the tank.
 This is known as auto-refrigeration.

-The world's largest above-ground tank (delivered in 2000) is the 180 million liters full containment type for Osaka Gas Co., Ltd.

-The world's largest tank (delivered in 2001) is the 200 million liters Membrane type for Toho Gas Co., Ltd.